Blog - TCWGlobal

 Is an Employer of Record the Right Solution for Small Businesses?

 An Employer of Record can be an effective solution for businesses of all sizes, including small businesses.
-EORs handle essential HR tasks like payroll, compliance, and benefits, allowing small businesses to focus on core operations rather than navigating complex labor laws.
+EORs assist you in essential HR tasks like payroll, compliance, and benefits, allowing small businesses to focus on core operations rather than navigating complex labor laws.
 This is especially valuable for startups and small enterprises looking to expand quickly or hire across regions without setting up a legal entity.
 While larger companies benefit from EORs' scalability and cost-efficiency, small businesses gain access to the same level of compliance and HR support without the overhead of building an in-house HR team.
 Ultimately, EORs provide a flexible and cost-effective solution that can help businesses of any size manage their workforce efficiently.

 What factors should I consider before using an Employer of Record?